Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Statistical model and asymptotic framework

-We now want to motivate the asymptotic framework which will be formally introduced below as Assumption (A).

-Let $\gamma =(p, \tau^2, \sigma^2, \delta_0, \delta_A)$ be the vector of parameters defining the Bayes oracle (\ref{crit}).
+We now want to motivate the asymptotic framework which will be formally introduced below as Assumption~\ref{Assumption(A)}.
+Let $\gamma=(p, \tau^2, \sigma^2, \delta_0, \delta_A)$ be the vector of parameters defining the Bayes oracle (\ref{crit}).
 In our asymptotic analysis, we will consider infinite sequences of such $\gamma$'s.
-A natural example of such a situation arises when the number of tests $m$ increases to infinity and the vector $\gamma$ varies with the number of tests $m$.
+A natural example of such a situation arises when the number of tests $m$ increases to infinity, and the vector $\gamma$ varies with the number of tests $m$.
 But here we are actually trying to understand, in a unified manner, the general limiting problem when $\gamma$ varies through a sequence.

-The threshold (\ref{crit}) depends on $\tau$ and $\sigma$ only through $u=\left(\frac{\tau}{\sigma}\right)^2$.
+The threshold (\ref{crit}) depends on $\tau$ and $\sigma$ only through $u=(\frac{\tau}{\sigma})^2$.
 Note that $u$ is a natural scale for measuring the strength of the signal in terms of the variance of $X_i$ under the null.
 We also introduce another parameter $v=uf^2\delta^2$, which can be used to simplify the formula for the optimal threshold

 Observe that under the alternative $\frac{X_i}{\sigma}$ has a normal $N(0,1+u)$ distribution.
 Thus the probability of a type II error using the Bayes oracle is given by

 where $Z$ is a standard normal variable.